PathmindAI/policy-server/README.md

 We also visualize the action distribution for a given observation, by probing the API, which is another feature that should make it into the Pathmind app.

+Lastly, we also auto-generate a CLI from `generate.py` using Google's `fire` library.

 ## Install

 ```bash